Labelling guidelines for VQA wines

 - It may be written as x% alc./vol. (don't forget the periods) or x% alcohol by volume

 - It must be at least 1.6 mm in height based on the measurement of the lower case "o".
-The numeric portion must be at least 3.2 mm in height

 - When written out in full it must also appear in French